Keep the Light Alive: Celebrating the Music of Lowen & Navarro

 Keep The Light Alive: Celebrating The Music of Lowen & Navarro is a tribute album celebrating the 20-year musical career of Lowen & Navarro and raising awareness and funds for research into amyotrophic lateral sclerosis (ALS).
 The proceeds benefit the Eric Lowen Trust, ALS Association Greater Los Angeles and Augie's Quest.
+It was released in 2010.

 On March 17, 2004, David Eric Lowen was diagnosed with ALS, also known as Lou Gehrig's disease.
 Because of compromises to Eric's playing and singing, Lowen & Navarro held their final show on June 6, 2009, in Alexandria, Virginia, at The Birchmere.
 Lowen died from ALS on March 23, 2012.
 Dan Navarro continues to tour as a solo performer.